maxpetul/C3X/README.txt

  - Land/sea intersections
  - Adjustable anarchy length
  - "Perfume" units or improvements to control how likely the AI is to build them
-  - ** Can be applied to units (previous version was only improvements)
-  - ** Can now list multiple targets & amounts
-  - ** Warning message in case perfume target is misspelled
  - Reveal AI logic
-  - ** Press P in city screen to see AI point value for each available build
+  - Press P in city screen to see AI point value for each available build
-  - ** Press L on map to see how desirable the AI finds each tile as a city location
+  - Press L on map to see how desirable the AI finds each tile as a city location
- - ** Corruption can be completely removed with "OFF" government setting
+ - Corruption can be completely removed with "OFF" government setting
- - ** Disallow land settlers from founding on water
+ - Disallow land settlers from founding on water
+ - ** Option to let units move after airdropping

 INSTALLATION AND USAGE:
 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
 Also that config file contains info about some mod features that aren't fully explained in this README.